 In late 2017, SMACNA presented for public review an updated version of its HVAC Duct Construction Standards.
 This fourth edition includes a variety of updates that reflect industry innovations that impact the construction, installation and repair of HVAC ductwork – both metal and flexible ducts.
 Most notable is the inclusion, for the first time, of aerosol duct sealing as a viable alternative to traditional manual sealing methods.

 “Now that it has been on the market for more than a decade, aerosol-based duct sealing technology has proven to be a highly effective means of sealing ductwork and in many cases, the only viable means of getting the job done,” said Dr. Mark P. Modera, Director of the UC-Davis Western Cooling Efficiency Center (WCEC) and inventor of Aeroseal technology.
 “Its inclusion in the SMACNA standards reflects the multitude of buildings around the globe that have used this new approach to duct sealing in order to repair leaks in existing ductwork and ensure maximum efficiency in new constructions.”

 The International Energy Conservation Code (IECC) was first introduced in 1998 by the International Code Council.
 The comprehensive guide provides a blueprint for energy-efficient building envelopes, HVAC installation, lighting and power systems and other elements affecting overall building performance.
 For years, IECC has been adopted by many U.S. states and municipal governments as mandatory minimum requirements for energy efficient buildings.
-The latest version of this code takes effect January 1, 2018.
+The latest version of this code takes effect on January 1, 2018.